Incorporate Approval Software into Your Scope Management Plan

 As you’re going about your workday, meeting with coworkers and/or clients, designing deliverables and looking forward to your lunch break, you feel an eerie presence looming over you.
 It lurks just out of sight, interfering with projects, disrupting collaboration, exacerbating budgets and forcing you to miss important deadlines.
 What kind of ghoulish specter has been haunting your workflows?
 The creature known as Scope Creep.

 Scope creep happens when changes to a project are poorly managed or controlled.
-At the onset of any project, resources like the number of team members, budget and time are allocated, and if the changes to the requirements made cannot be met using the same resources as planned, your risk going over budget or exceeding deadlines, or both.
+At the onset of any project, resources like the number of team members, budget and time are allocated, and if the changes to the requirements made cannot be met using the same resources as planned, you risk going over budget or exceeding deadlines — or both.
 You could also find yourself in the midst of a never-ending project as requirements keep being added and deadlines keep being extended.

 By adopting a scope management plan, you’ll be able to map out project scope and better control it.
 Key to your scope management plan is a methodology for managing review and approval of deliverables.